Tag Archives: Nina Foch

 Besides the political importance, Spartacus showcases a beautiful romance between Spartacus (Russell) and Varinia (Jean Simmons), a gorgeous slave girl.
 The tenderness and authenticity are palpable as many of their early scenes involve no dialogue but only longing and expression through both actors’ eyes.

 I celebrated the connection between the actors at the forefront of much romance.
-Russell carries the film with a calm, masculinity that easily makes him heroic and likable.
+Russell carries the film with calm masculinity, quickly making him heroic and likable.

-He is the charismatic good guy who has been wronged and ill-fated.
+He is the charismatic, good guy who has been wronged and ill-fated.

 A sequence oozing with machismo and homoeroticism occurs when evil Crassus (Olivier) is bathed by his slave boy Antoninus (Tony Curtis).
 He seductively explains that while sometimes he prefers snails, he also likes oysters.
 The implication is that he is bisexual, brazenly so, and expects the youngster to become his sex slave.

-The warmth of the bathtub and the luxurious atmosphere are juxtapositioned against the proximity and touch of both male characters.
+The warmth of the bathtub and the luxurious atmosphere contrast with the proximity and touch of both male characters.

 In 1960, this scene was way ahead of its time.

 The conclusion of Spartacus is melancholy and surprising.
-The expectation might have been to happily see Spartacus and Varinia ride off into the sunset having bested the cruelty of Rome.
+Having bested Rome’s cruelty, one might have expected to see Spartacus and Varinia happily ride off into the sunset.

-This doesn’t happen and the film is all the richer for it.
+This doesn’t happen, and the film is more affluent in it.
 There is pain and despair as there were in real life.
-Wisely sparing complete doom and gloom, the ending is satisfying as one major character escapes a deadly demise and conjures ahead.
+Wisely sparing complete doom and gloom, the ending is satisfying as one central character escapes a deadly demise and conjures ahead.

 Spartacus (1960) is one of the greats.
-It has muscle, texture, and many below-the-surface nuances ripe for discussion.
-It’s a must-see for many reasons.
+It has muscle and texture, and many below-the-surface nuances are ripe for discussion.
+For these reasons, it’s a must-see.

 Oscar Nominations: 4 wins-Best Supporting Actor-Peter Ustinov (won), Best Art Direction-Color (won), Best Cinematography-Color (won), Best Costume Design-Color (won), Best Film Editing, Best Music Score of a Dramatic or Comedy Picture